 In order for measurement to keep up with the pace of investment, Marketing Week argues that the industry needs to devise new metrics for measurement.
 Technology like Realeyes, a software which uses peoples’ webcams to measure their emotional responses to a video, is becoming increasingly utilised as a measurement tool, with advancements in tech opening new ways to boost marketing effectiveness.

 Streamline processes with Marketing Resource Management (MRM)

 A recent whitepaper written by software provider Infor for Marketing Week has argued that ‘many marketing organisations struggle with TMCITK syndrome’, that is, Too Many Cooks In The Kitchen.
 Infor suggests that ‘when marketing decisions are made by the loudest person in the room instead of data-driven recommendations, it’s easy to run into issues that may ultimately affect your Return on Marketing Investment (ROMI).’

-Infor believes that in a multi-channel world, marketers need to create better visibility by tracking costs and managing budgets holistically, deliver real-time reporting and analytics, prioritise workloads and pivot active marketing efforts to drive more value.
-Yet this is a tall order for many marketing agencies and departments who have multiple teams, needs and agendas of their own, and often find themselves deeply siloed and struggling to coordinate their roles.
+Infor believes that in a multi-channel world, marketers need to create better visibility.
+This is done by tracking costs and managing budgets holistically, deliver real-time reporting and analytics, prioritise workloads and pivot active marketing efforts to drive more value.
+Yet this is a tall order for many marketing agencies and departments.
+They have multiple teams, needs and agendas of their own, and often find themselves deeply siloed and struggling to coordinate their roles.

 If you want to increase your marketing effectiveness, get in touch with the team of expert creatives at Think OTB.